Magazine

 KETAAKETI's partner NGO SPOWC as interest-free

-With her savings she bought a cow.
+seed funding.
+Along with her own savings she bought a cow.
 With 10 liters of milk sold a day, she earns well.
 She was able to pay the entrance fees for her children's studies.
 Her daughter wants to be a civil engineer and her son plans to work in hotel management.

 Gyani says that alternatively she tried to get a loan from a bank.
 But interest would have accrued here – a major financial burden for Gyani.
-The interest-free microfinance made it possible for her to pass on the €100 she received to a new family after just three months, who started a new microfinance project.
+The interest-free seed funding made it possible for her to pass on the €100 she received to a new family after just three months, who started a new seed funding project.

 Gyani not only passed on her money, but also her knowledge.